 - explore different identities to help them determine where they fit in

 5. Update immunizations.
-Immunizations can protect teens from serious illnesses, so it's important that your teen receive them on time.
+Immunizations can protect people from serious illnesses, so it's important that your teen get them on time.
 Immunization schedules can vary from office to office, so talk to your doctor about what to expect.

-Here are some things to keep in mind until your next routine visit at 17 years:
+Here are some things to keep in mind until your teen's next checkup at 17 years:

-- Talk to your teen about future college or work plans.
-If your teen is struggling in school, investigate to find out if bullying, depression, a learning disability, or substance abuse is to blame.
+- Talk about future college or work plans.
+If your teen is having trouble in school, find out if bullying, depression, learning or attention problems are to blame.

 - Your teen should brush his or her teeth twice daily, floss once a day, and see a dentist once every 6 months.

 - Explain to your teen the dangers of smoking, vaping, alcohol, and drugs.
 Talk about prescription drug misuse.
 Praise your teen for abstaining from these activities.